-- Ability to offer superior, more durable, more sustainable products that can withstand harsh weather conditions - Position Wilcon as a partner in building and rebuilding - Shape the market and educate them on the benefits of sustainable products - Local employment spurring economic growth in emerging cities - Be recognized as an inclusive brand by the community through appropriate and meaningful marketing. - Increased profitability through new markets - Growing preference for sustainable products - Operational efficiencies and better use of resources like materials, energy, fuel, and water
+- Sustainability as a growing customer preference - Offer products that are suitable and relevant to the market's taste - Collaborations on innovations with suppliers to cast a wider sphere of positive impact. - Ability to offer superior, durable, more more sustainable products that withstand harsh can weather conditions - Position Wilcon as a partner in building and rebuilding - Shape the market and educate them on the benefits of sustainable products - Local employment spurring economic growth in emerging cities - Be recognized as an inclusive brand by the community through appropriate and meaningful marketing. - Increased profitability through new markets - Growing preference for sustainable products - Operational efficiencies and better use of resources like materials, energy, fuel, and water